 Currently being redefined by bisexual rights activists to mean that one is attracted to both their own gender, as well as other genders.
 This better reflects the experience of many bisexual people (rather than simply attracted to binary men and binary women).
 In common use, most bisexual people identify as being attracted to men and women.
 Some bisexual rights activists say this interpretation is ‘biphobia’, or stigma against bisexuals, erasing their attraction to non-binary people.
 However, as it is bisexuals themselves who commonly identify as being attracted to men and women, this is an ongoing topic of debate.

 Bisexuality is believed by some to be the most common sexual orientation, more common than heterosexuality.
 This is due to pervasive instances of people identifying as heterosexual at times but bisexual when safe to do so.

-In the time when ‘bisexual’ was broadly understood to mean ”attraction to both males and females”, those who wanted to acknowledge being attracted also to non-binary people coined the term pansexual.
+In the time when ‘bisexual’ was broadly understood to mean ”attraction to both males and females”, those who wanted to acknowledge being attracted also to non-binary people, or whose own gender was non-binary or trans, coined the term pansexual.